-Management staff must ensure that workplace harassment, workplace sexual harassment, abusive conduct, discrimination, and workplace violence are not tolerated.
-Management/ Supervisory staff are responsible for:

-providing a workplace that is free from workplace harassment, workplace sexual harassment, abusive conduct, discrimination, and workplace violence by ensuring employees under their supervision are aware of

-- this policy and their obligation to refrain from such conduct; - taking reasonable precautions to prevent workplace harassment, workplace sexual harassment, abusive conduct, discrimination, or workplace violence and to respond to and protect employees from such behaviour if it occurs; - ensuring that they set a good example by never engaging in, tolerating, ignoring, or condoning workplace harassment, workplace sexual harassment, abusive conduct, discrimination or workplace violence, and that they respect the rights and dignity of their staff and co-workers; - being alert to possible instances of workplace harassment, workplace sexual harassment, abusive conduct, discrimination or workplace violence; - taking immediate action in accordance with the Respect in the Workplace policy and procedures in the event that a complaint is made or if workplace harassment, workplace sexual harassment, abusive conduct, discrimination or workplace violence is suspected. - disciplining employees under their supervision who violate the Respect in the Workplace policy and/or procedures; - providing information about a risk of workplace violence from a person with a history of violent behaviour if an employee can be expected to encounter that person during the course of his or her work, and the risk of workplace violence is likely to expose the employee to physical injury.
-Human Resources and management staff will only release as much personal information about the person with a history of violent behaviour as is reasonably necessary to protect the employee and others from physical injury; and - reporting any incidents to their Supervisor, up to and including the Commissioner.
+- Management staff must ensure that workplace harassment, workplace sexual harassment, abusive conduct, discrimination, and workplace violence are not tolerated.
+Management/ Supervisory staff are responsible for: - providing a workplace that is free from workplace harassment, workplace sexual harassment, abusive conduct, discrimination, and workplace violence by ensuring employees under their supervision are aware of this policy and their obligation to refrain from such conduct; - taking reasonable precautions to prevent workplace harassment, workplace sexual harassment, abusive conduct, discrimination, or workplace violence and to respond to and protect employees from such behaviour if it occurs: - providing a workplace that is free from workplace harassment, workplace sexual harassment, abusive conduct, discrimination, and workplace violence by ensuring employees under their supervision are aware of this policy and their obligation to refrain from such conduct; - taking reasonable precautions to prevent workplace harassment, workplace sexual harassment, abusive conduct, discrimination, or workplace violence and to respond to and protect employees from such behaviour if it occurs; - ensuring that they set a good example by never engaging in, tolerating, ignoring, or condoning workplace harassment, workplace sexual harassment, abusive conduct, discrimination or workplace violence, and that they respect the rights and dignity of their staff and co-workers: - being alert to possible instances of workplace harassment, workplace sexual harassment, abusive conduct, discrimination or workplace violence; - taking immediate action in accordance with the Respect in the Workplace policy and procedures in the event that a complaint is made or if workplace harassment, workplace sexual harassment, abusive conduct, discrimination or workplace violence is suspected. - disciplining employees under their supervision who violate the Respect in the Workplace policy and/or procedures; - providing information about a risk of workplace violence from a person with a history of violent behaviour if an employee can be expected to encounter that person during the course of his or her work, and the risk of workplace violence is likely to expose the employee to physical injury.
+People & Culture and management staff will only release as much personal information about the person with a history of violent behaviour as is reasonably necessary to protect the employee and others from physical injury; and - reporting any incidents to their Supervisor, up to and including the Commissioner.

-Responsibilities of the Human Resources Division
+Responsibilities of the People & Culture Division

-Human Resources Division staff, particularly the Director of Human Resources and/or designate, are responsible for:
+People & Culture staff, particularly the Director of People & Culture and/or designate, are responsible for: